bguthrie/shrubbery/README.md

 Spies and stubs can be used independently; any protocol implementation may be wrapped by a spy, and stubs need not themselves be spies.

+Spies and mocks may be queried, for test assertion purposes, with the following two functions:

+ * `call-count`, which accepts a spy, a var, and an optional vector of arguments, and returns the call count for that spy's var, give those specific arguments if applicable.
+ * `received?`, which returns true if the `call-count` for the given spy returns is greater than or equal to 1.

+Additionally, Shrubbery exposes `clojure.test` sugar in the form of `shrubbery.clojure.test/received?`.

 ### Before You Begin